Switch (company): Data centers

-In order to connect its Las Vegas and Tahoe-Reno campus, Switch is building the Switch SUPERLOOP fiber network, which will connect Las Vegas to Reno through 500-miles (800 km) of fiber.
-The Switch SUPERLOOP will extend directly to include Los Angeles and San Francisco.

 Switch's Pyramid Campus (former Steelcase Pyramid) in Grand Rapids, Michigan, was opened in May 2017.
 At completion, it will reach up to 1.8 e6sqft making it the largest data center campus in the eastern U.S.

 SUPERNAP International

 In 2014, Switch formed SUPERNAP International in partnership with ACDC Fund and its two limited partners Orascom TMT Investments and Accelero Capital to build data centers based on designs from the Tier IV-rated Switch SUPERNAP U.S. facilities.
 The two new SUPERNAP International campus projects under construction are located in Siziano, Italy slated to open late 2016 and the Chonburi Province, Thailand, campus opening in early 2017.

 The SUPERNAP data center campus in Siziano, Italy, will be 452,084 sqft and have 40-megawatt power distributed via two 132kV transmission paths.

 The US$300 million (11 billion THB) Thailand SUPERNAP data center facility will have capacity for more than 6,000 data server racks.
 It will cover an area of nearly 75 rai (12 hectares) and is located 27-kilometers away from an international cable landing station linking national and international telecoms and IT carriers.